TomLiDev/mushroom-mapper/README.md

 ## Deployment

-This was website was deployed using Github pages.
+This was website was deployed using Heroku.
 Instructions to do this are:

 1. Go to Github and Log in (or sign up).

-2. Find the repository for this project, TomLiDev/Space-Quiz-Pilot-Assessment.
+2. Find the repository for this project, TomLiDev/mushroom-mappers.

-3. Click on the Settings link.

-4. Click on the Pages link in the left hand side navigation bar.

-5. In the Source section, choose main from the drop down select branch menu.
-Select Root from the drop down select folder menu.

-6. Click Save.
-Your live Github Pages site is now deployed at the URL shown.
+3. Copy, (or clone as below) the code from the repository into your IDE.

+4. In your IDE, install the necessary project dependencies by running pip install -r requirements.txt

+5. Go to Heroku, and log in (or sign up)

+6. Navigate to the Heroku Dashboard and click "Create new app".

+7. Enter a name.

+8. From the "Add buildpack" option, add the Python buildpack and save

+9. Add the node.js buildpack and save.

+10. Select Github from the deployment method.

+11. Find the repository name you have given to your version of this project, click connect.

+12. Scroll to the next section and select automatic deploys, choosing to enable automatic deploys.

+13. Save and commit your code in your IDE.

+14. Check your commit has gone through and the Heroku automatic deployment has been successful.

 ## Local Development